iRon7/ConvertFrom-SourceTable/README.md

 # ConvertFrom-SourceTable
-Converts a source table (`Format-Table`) or markdown table to objects.
+Converts a fixed column table to objects.

-The `ConvertFrom-SourceTable` cmdlet creates objects from a fixed column source table (`Format-Table`) or markdown table.
-The `ConvertFrom-SourceTable` cmdlet supports most data types using the following formatting and alignment rules
+The `ConvertFrom-SourceTable` cmdlet creates objects from a fixed column source table (`format-table`) possibly surrounded by horizontal and/or vertical rulers.
+The `ConvertFrom-SourceTable` cmdlet supports most data types using the following formatting and alignment rules:

 Data that is left aligned will be parsed to the generic column type which is a string by default.

-The generic column type can be set by prefixing the column name with a standard (PowerShell) cast operator (a data type enclosed in square brackets, e.g.: `[Int]ID`)

 Data that is right aligned will be evaluated.

+The default column type can be set by prefixing the column name with a standard (PowerShell) cast operator (a data type enclosed in square brackets, e.g.: `[Int]ID`)

 ### Definitions
 The width of a source table column is outlined by the header width, the ruler width and the width of the data.

-Data alignment is defined by the first and last character or space in field of the outlined column.
+Column and Data alignment (none, left, right or justified) is defined by the existence of a character at the start or end of a column.

 Column alignment (which is used for a default field alignment) is defined by the first and last character or space of the header and the ruler of the outlined column.

 ## Examples